hydroper-jet/lang/design/design.md

 # J4X

-J4X stands for JetWork for XML and provides XML support.
+J4X stands for Jet for XML and provides XML support.
 It supports much of the legacy ECMAScript for XML standard, but in a different way.
 It supports property and query operators.

 J4X introduces the following syntax: